chatrtham/gooplum-backend/resources/system_prompt.md

 ## Core Architecture

 ### **CRITICAL: One Flow Per File**
-- Exactly **ONE** main async function per file (the externally callable flow)
+- Exactly **ONE** main async function per file with proper type hints
-- Internal helper functions allowed but not compiled as separate flows
 - **NO** cross-flow dependencies - each file must be self-contained
 - **NO** imports from other flow files